2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 At Minnewater Lake, you can leave the bustling streets of Bruges behind and get back to nature.
 While there, sit on a bench, under a shady tree, near the water's edge, take a stroll through Minnewaterpark's lush greenery, admire the old castle's remnants, and walk over the old Lovers Bridge.

-9. Check out the paintings at Groeningemuseum
+9. Check Out Groeningemuseum

 Calling all art lovers!

-The Flemish Primitives are the museum’s true gems; however 19th-century neoclassical works, post-war modern art, and masterpieces of Flemish Expressionism are highlights as well.
+The Flemish Primitives are the museum's true gems; however, 19th-century neoclassical works, post-war modern art, and masterpieces of Flemish Expressionism are highlights as well.

-View of the top of bell tower as seen from a canal
+View of the top of bell tower as seen from a canal lined with medieval buildings

 Photo by tom hartley

-10. Climb the Belfry
+10. Climb the Belfry of Bruges

 And last but not least, don't miss climbing to the top of the Belfry of Bruges!